Efficient Use of PostgreSQL Indexes

 CREATE INDEX articles_published_at_index ON articles(published_at DESC NULLS LAST);

-In Postgres 9.2 and above, it's of note that indexes are not always required to go to the table, provided we can get everything needed from the index (i.e. no unindexed columns are of interest).
-This feature is called "Index-only scans".
+In Postgres 9.2 and above, it’s of note that indexes aren’t always required to go to the table, provided we can get everything needed from the index (that is, no unindexed columns are of interest).
+This feature is called “Index-only scans”.

-Since we will be querying the table in sorted order by
+Since we’re querying the table in sorted order by

-published_at and limiting the result, we may get some benefit out of creating an index in the same order.
-Postgres will find the rows it needs from the index in the correct order, and then go to the data blocks to retrieve the data.
+published_at and limiting the result, we get some benefit out of creating an index in the same order.
+Postgres finds the rows it needs from the index in the correct order and then goes to the data blocks to retrieve the data.
 If the index wasn’t sorted, there’s a good chance that Postgres would read the data blocks sequentially and sort the results.

 a ASC, b DESC.

-Indexes in Postgres do not hold all row data.
-Even when an index is used in a query and matching rows where found, Postgres will go to disk to fetch the row data.
-Additionally, row visibility information (discussed in the MVCC article) is not stored on the index either, therefore Postgres must also go to disk to fetch that information.
+Indexes in Postgres don’t hold all row data.
+Even when an index is used in a query and matching rows where found, Postgres goes to disk to fetch the row data.
+Additionally, row visibility information (discussed in the MVCC article) isn’t stored on the index either, therefore Postgres must also go to disk to fetch that information.

 Having that in mind, you can see how in some cases using an index doesn’t really make sense.
 An index must be selective enough to reduce the number of disk lookups for it to be worth it.
-For example, a primary key lookup with a big enough table makes good use of an index: instead of sequentially scanning the table matching the query conditions, Postgres is able to find the targeted rows in an index, and then fetch them from disk selectively.
-For very small tables, for example a cities lookup table, an index may be undesirable, even if you search by city name.
-In that case, Postgres may decide to ignore the index in favor of a sequential scan.
-Postgres will decide to perform a sequential scan on any query that will hit a significant portion of a table.
-If you do have an index on that column, it will be a dead index that’s never used - and indexes are not free: they come at a cost in terms of storage and maintenance.
+For example, a primary key lookup with a large enough table makes good use of an index: instead of sequentially scanning the table matching the query conditions, Postgres is able to find the targeted rows in an index, and then fetch them from disk selectively.
+For very small tables, for example, a cities lookup table, an index can be undesirable, even if you search by city name.
+In that case, Postgres can decide to ignore the index in favor of a sequential scan.
+Postgres decides to perform a sequential scan on any query that hits a significant portion of a table.
+If you do have an index on that column, it’s a dead index that’s never used - and indexes aren’t free: they come at a cost in terms of storage and maintenance.

-For more on running production, staging, and other environments for your Heroku application, take a look at our Managing Multiple Environments article.
+For more on running production, staging, and other environments for your Heroku application, see our Managing Multiple Environments article.

-When tuning a query and understanding what indexes make the most sense, never try to it on your development machine.
-Whether an index is used or not depends on a number of factors, including the Postgres server configuration, the data in the table, the index and the query.
-For instance, trying to make a query use an index on your development machine with a small subset of “test data” will be frustrating: Postgres will determine that the dataset is so small that it’s not worth the overhead of reading through the index and then fetching the data from disk.
+When tuning a query and understanding what indexes make the most sense, be sure to use a database as similar as possible to what exists, or will exist in production.
+Whether an index is used or not depends on a number of factors, including the Postgres server configuration, the data in the table, the index, and the query.
+For instance, trying to make a query using an index on your development machine with a small subset of “test data” is frustrating: Postgres determines that the dataset is so small that it’s not worth the overhead of reading through the index and then fetching the data from disk.
 Random I/O is much slower than sequential, so the cost of a sequential scan is lower than that of the random I/O introduced by reading the index and selectively finding the data on disk.
-Performing index tuning should be done on production, or on a staging environment that is as close to production as possible.
-On the Heroku Postgres database platform it is possible to copy your production database to a different environment quite easily.
+Performing index tuning must be done on production, or on a staging environment that is as close to production as possible.
+On the Heroku Postgres database platform it’s possible to copy your production database to a different environment easily.

-When you are ready to apply an index on your production database, keep in mind that creating an index locks the table against writes.
-For big tables that can mean your site is down for hours.
-Fortunately Postgres allows you to
+When you’re ready to apply an index on your production database, keep in mind that creating an index locks the table against writes.
+For large tables that can mean your site is down for hours.
+Fortunately, Postgres allows you to

-CREATE INDEX CONCURRENTLY, which will take much longer to build, but does not require a lock that blocks writes.
+CREATE INDEX CONCURRENTLY, which takes much longer to build but doesn’t require a lock that blocks writes.
 Ordinary

 CREATE INDEX commands require a lock that blocks writes but not reads.

 Finally, indexes will become fragmented and unoptimized after some time, especially if the rows in the table are often updated or deleted.
-In those cases it may be required to perform a
+In those cases, it can be required to perform a

 REINDEX leaving you with a balanced and optimized index.
-However be cautious about reindexing big indexes as write locks are obtained on the parent table.
-One strategy to achieve the same result on a live site is to build an index concurrently on the same table and columns but with a different name, and then dropping the original index and renaming the new one.
-This procedure, while much longer, won’t require any long running locks on the live tables.
+However, be cautious about reindexing large indexes as write locks are obtained on the parent table.
+One strategy to achieve the same result on a live site is to build an index concurrently on the same table and columns but with a different name, and then drop the original index and rename the new one.
+This procedure, while much longer, doesn’t require any long running locks on the live tables.